TVA at a Glance

 Economic development is a cornerstone of TVA’s mission to make life better for Valley residents.

-In fiscal year 2015, we worked in partnership with communities and the business sector to spur $7.8 billion in business investments in the Tennessee Valley region and helped attract and retain more than 76,200 jobs.
-In addition:
+In fiscal year 2015, we worked in partnership with communities and the business sector to spur $8.3 billion in business investments in the Tennessee Valley region and helped attract and retain more than 72,000 jobs.

-- More than 1,233 communities received direct assistance from TVA through economic growth preparedness programs and support for retail business development.
+- Performed more than 1,200 community outreach services for communities to receive direct assistance from TVA through economic growth preparedness programs and support for retail business development.

-- The first 25 communities completed TVA’s Valley Sustainable Communities Program, which helps communities differentiate themselves by highlighting and increasing their sustainability efforts.
+- Twenty-eight communities are in TVA’s Valley Sustainable Communities Program, which helps communities differentiate themselves by highlighting and increasing their sustainability efforts.